 How Are Medical Aids in South Africa Doing?

-The increase in subscription fees for 2017, by most of the large medical insurance corporates in South Africa, is a sign that the industry is in distress.
+Most medical schemes in South Africa announced increases in subscription fees for 2017.
+That is a sign that the industry is in distress.
 Here we will answer the question: how are medical aids doing in South Africa.

 What makes the situation even worse is the fact that the increase in fees does not tally with the benefits received.
-The medical insurance clientele is must settle for fewer benefits while they pay out more.
-The industry is mostly affected by the fact that the model and structure it runs under is very different from other insurance models.
-The medical insurance industry does not pool resources together to benefit members, as it is not run as a business.
+The medical insurance clientele must settle for fewer benefits while they pay out more.
+Unfortunately, the model and structure it runs under is very different from other insurance models.
+The medical scheme industry does not pool resources together to benefit members as it is not run as a business.

 Medical Insurance Increase – How Are Medical Aids Doing